czerwonk/routing-rocks-policy-role/README.md

       export: ebgp_as54321_out
     type: upstream
     rtbh_community: (54321,666)
-    rules: # our upstream uses the community (54321,200) to tag his customer routes. we use this to set the local pref.
+    rules: # our upstream uses the community (54321,200) to tag his customer routes, we use this to set the local pref
       - when:
           community: (54321,200)
         then: